aome510/spotify-player/README.md

 **Notes**:

+- `daemon` feature is not supported on Windows
 - `daemon` feature requires the `streaming` feature to be enabled and the application to be built with [an audio backend](#audio-backend)
-- because of the OS's restrictions, `daemon` feature doesn't work with the `media-control` feature on Windows and MacOS, which is **enabled by default**.
-In other words, if you want to use the `daemon` feature on Windows or MacOS, you must install the application with `media-control` feature **disabled**:
+- because of the OS's restrictions, `daemon` feature doesn't work with the `media-control` feature on MacOS, which is **enabled by default**.
+In other words, if you want to use the `daemon` feature on MacOS, you must install the application with `media-control` feature **disabled**:

   ```shell
   cargo install spotify_player --no-default-features --features daemon,rodio-backend